rido-min/pnp-ppr-sample-spec/README.md

 #### C-SDK

 - **pnp_simple_thermostat** This sample implements a model with a single interface.
+This [Quickstart](https://review.docs.microsoft.com/en-us/azure/iot-pnp/quickstart-connect-device-csharp?branch=pr-en-us-121912) has instructions to configure the [pnp_simple_thermostat](https://github.com/Azure/azure-iot-sdk-csharp/tree/master/iothub/device/samples/PnpDeviceSamples/Thermostat) sample.

-This [Quickstart](https://review.docs.microsoft.com/azure/iot-pnp/quickstart-connect-device-c?branch=pr-en-us-120981) has instructions to configure the [/iothub_client/samples/pnp/pnp_simple_thermostat](https://github.com/Azure/azure-iot-sdk-c/tree/master/iothub_client/samples/pnp/pnp_simple_thermostat) sample.
+- **pnpTemperatureController** This sample implements a model with two interfaces using components.This [Tutorial](https://review.docs.microsoft.com/en-us/azure/iot-pnp/tutorial-multiple-components-csharp?branch=pr-en-us-121912) has instructions to configure the [pnp_temperaturecontroller](https://github.com/Azure/azure-iot-sdk-csharp/tree/master/iothub/device/samples/PnpDeviceSamples/TemperatureController) sample.

 #### Node.js

+- **simple_thermostat.js** This sample implements a model with a single interface.
+This [Quickstart](https://review.docs.microsoft.com/azure/iot-pnp/quickstart-service-node?branch=pr-en-us-121718) has instructions to configure the [/device/samples/pnp/simple_thermostat.js](https://github.com/Azure/azure-iot-sdk-node/blob/master/device/samples/pnp/simple_thermostat.js)
+- **pnpTemperatureController** This sample implements a model with two interfaces using components.
+The doc is not ready, but instructions are similar to the simple_thermostat, [pnpTemperatureController.js](https://github.com/Azure/azure-iot-sdk-node/blob/master/device/samples/pnp/pnpTemperatureController.js)

+### CSharp
 - **simple_thermostat.js** This sample implements a model with a single interface.
 This [Quickstart](https://review.docs.microsoft.com/azure/iot-pnp/quickstart-service-node?branch=pr-en-us-121718) has instructions to configure the [/device/samples/pnp/simple_thermostat.js](https://github.com/Azure/azure-iot-sdk-node/blob/master/device/samples/pnp/simple_thermostat.js)
 - **pnpTemperatureController** This sample implements a model with two interfaces using components.
 The doc is not ready, but instructions are similar to the simple_thermostat, [pnpTemperatureController.js](https://github.com/Azure/azure-iot-sdk-node/blob/master/device/samples/pnp/pnpTemperatureController.js)

 ### Option 2.
 Exploratory testing